kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 {{< codenew file="service/networking/network-policy-default-deny-egress.yaml" >}}

 This ensures that even pods that aren't selected by any other NetworkPolicy will not be allowed egress traffic.
-This policy does not change the default ingress isolation behavior.
+This policy does not change the ingress isolation behavior of any pod.

-### Default allow all egress traffic
+### Allow all egress traffic

-If you want to allow all traffic from all pods in a namespace (even if policies are added that cause some pods to be treated as "isolated"), you can create a policy that explicitly allows all egress traffic in that namespace.
+If you want to allow all connections from all pods in a namespace, you can create a policy that explicitly allows all outgoing connections from pods in that namespace.

 {{< codenew file="service/networking/network-policy-allow-all-egress.yaml" >}}

+With this policy in place, no additional policy or policies can cause any outgoing connection from those pods to be denied.
+This policy has no effect on isolation for ingress to any pod.

 ### Default deny all ingress and all egress traffic